zdomjus60/mandelbrot_hi_res/README.md

     - Left-click to zoom in on the cursor position.
     - Right-click to zoom out.
     - Press 'C' to randomize the color offset for the psychedelic palette.
-    - Press 'D' to toggle between the psychedelic banded coloring and a new totally random, non-graduated palette.
-Each time 'D' is pressed while in random palette mode, a new set of random colors is generated.

 ## Building and Running